Join Our Post-Audit Playbook Summit and Earn 3 CPE - Register Now

 What is rent abatement?

 Historically, these periods of free rent or rent reductions are offered during the normal course of business.
-We will walk through a comprehensive example of certain rent abatements in the normal course of business to understand the accounting treatment and the financial statement impact under both ASC 840 and ASC 842.
-However, if you have rent concessions as a result of COVID-19, you may be eligible for specific accounting relief options afforded by the FASB.
+We will walk through a comprehensive example of certain rent abatements we’ve seen in the normal course of business to understand the accounting treatment and the financial statement impact under ASC 842.

-Accounting for rent abatement and rent-free periods under ASC 840 and ASC 842 example
+Example: Accounting for rent abatement and rent-free periods under ASC 842

 Assume a tenant and landlord agree to the following lease terms: